 Specialties: Health care, biodesign, intellectual property, venture and angel investing, corporate structures and stock, health care and retail sales, biomedical engineering and materials

 Rush is a serial entrepreneur who has previously started multiple health care technology companies, two have been acquired, one failed, and one is growing with 20 plus employees.
-He is currently vice president of innovation at Lansinoh Laboratories, a women’s health company, and also serves as the associate director for corporate education at Stanford’s Byers Center for Biodesign.
+He was previously Chief Product Officer at Lansinoh Laboratories, a women’s health company, and also serves as the associate director for corporate education at Stanford’s Byers Center for Biodesign.
 He was a recipient of the Outstanding Young Texas Ex Award in 2019 and Silicon Valley Business Journal’s 40 under 40 in 2017.

 Ask me about: Patents and licensing, company formation, fundraising strategy, are we working on the right problem/need?
 Anything health care-related to technology, workflow, or regulatory questions (device, service, software, or pharma/biotech-related).
 Anything startup related (even outside of health care)-sales marketing and commercial strategy, founder issues and stock, tax treatment and incentives.
 Investor strategies — VC and angels.
 Corporate partnerships and sponsored research — relationships with all key people in nearly every fortune 500 medtech company.
 Pretty much anything throughout the startup journey from initial formation to series B fundraising <$20M